ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 Have you ever had a performance review or an important meeting that was rescheduled by your boss?
 Have you ever had something important to bring up, something that you wanted to discuss during a meeting that was shifted to another day or cancelled?
 How did it feel?
 Not so good, right?
 We have all had that happen and must avoid moving meetings, especially 1-1s.

-Now people get sick, go on vacation, have PTOs.
-Servers go down and fires need to be put out.
+Now people get sick, go on vacation, have PTOs, etc.  Servers go down and fires need to be put out.
 Changing a meeting (rarely) is understood.
 Doing so consistently is a red flag and a failure as a leader.

-These meetings matter, do your best to not reschedule or cancel the meeting
+These meetings matter, do your best to not reschedule or cancel them.

-## Don't schedule them back to back (to back)
+## Don't schedule them back to back (to back to...)
 I learned this one the hard way.
 When you first begin as a team or tech lead, you may have management responsibilities that include conducting 1-1s.
 In my case, I chose one day where I would have all of my 1-1s.
 This plan was glorious.
 I would know each week when I would meet with everyone, I would conduct all my 1-1s have productive meetings with all of my direct reports and conquer everything in one day.
 I would go into the day mentally prepared, have a clear schedule,

 After doing it for a few months I was beat.
 I would go into the day mentally prepared, but after the third 1-1 I was mentally exhausted.